 Once on the other side in the destination country, you turn around and come straight back into Thailand, getting a re-entry stamp in the process.

-You used to be the case that you were able to go out of Thailand and come back in and get 30 days on arrival, but they have since changed this rule for land entry.
+It used to be the case that going out of Thailand and coming back in would get you just 15 days stay, but they have since changed this rule (*for most nationalities – see chart below).

 They also keep an eye on the amount of “in out” stamps that you have in your passport.
 If you abuse the system without getting a proper visa, you can expect to be stopped by immigration and questioned on this matter, and possibly refused a stamp.